fmatter/cariban_pronouns/docs/pld-slides/output/github/README.md

 | *mərə*   | Yawarana          | \-  | m   | ə   | \+  | r   | ə   |
 | *amo*    | Yukpa             | a   | m   | o   | \-  | \-  | \-  |
 | *amor*   | Yukpa             | a   | m   | o   | \+  | r   | \-  |

--   reconstructible: \*əmə
--   grammaticalization of emphatic \**rə* in almost all languages
-    -   optional in at least Wayana and Yukpa
-    -   absent in Tiriyoan and Bakairi

 # Second person: cognacy